AP World Cup coverage advisory

 GENERAL ENTERPRISE AND FEATURES

 SOC--WCup-Uniforms Rating the jerseys selected by teams for the World Cups.
 Which teams are playing in their classic colors and which are adapting to, potentially, satisfy the marketeers?
-By Leanne Itale.
-UPCOMING: 600 words, photos.
-Oct.
-28.
+By Leanne Italie.
+SENT: 1,400 words, photos.

 SOC--WCup-Stadiums